MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Running-a-Report-Offline.md

     -   CRONUS International Ltd. demonstration database.

     -   Visual Studio with [Microsoft Rdlc Report Designer for Visual Studio](https://go.microsoft.com/fwlink/?linkid=857038) installed.
 For more information about which version of Microsoft Visual Studio you need, see [System Requirements for Microsoft Dynamics NAV](System-Requirements-for-Microsoft-Dynamics-NAV.md).
-This walkthrough is written for Visual Studio 2017.

 -   A second computer with Visual Studio.
+This is optional.
+The walkthrough can also be completed by using only the computer where as the [!INCLUDE[navnow](includes/navnow_md.md)].

 This walkthrough is written for Visual Studio 2017.

 ## Story
  Viktor is a Microsoft Certified Partner working for CRONUS International.
 He is working on some enhancements to the Customer – Top 10 List report, but during his development phase, he has encountered some problems.
 Viktor wants to send the report to Microsoft Support to help him troubleshoot the problems.
 The Microsoft Support engineer wants to be able to view the report and report data offline instead of on a computer that has [!INCLUDE[navnow](includes/navnow_md.md)] installed.
 Viktor saves the report dataset and the report layout and sends them to the Microsoft Support engineer, who runs the report on his computer by using Visual Studio.